|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Medium-term trend: [See VPU medium-term trend chart] A medium-term uptrend had started on April 9, 2025 at 154.00 and reached 179.42 on June 3, 2025.
-VPU gained -25.42 points, or -16.51%, in 7 weeks.
-The chart has formed a Rising Wedge chart pattern.
-The uptrend support line (177.52) is broken.
-A broken support is considered to be a long-term bearish signal.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.
+Long-term trend: [See VPU long-term trend chart] A long-term uptrend had started on March 9, 2009 at 46.64 and reached 203.15 on October 16, 2025.
+VPU gained -156.51 points, or -335.57%, in 866 weeks.
+The chart has formed a Broadening Ascending Wedge chart pattern.
+The price is near the trend resistance line (198.99).
+The resistance is usually stronger when technical indicators are overbought.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend resistance line in a long-term trend.

-Short-term trend: [See VPU short-term trend chart] A short-term uptrend had started on May 22, 2025 at 171.17 and reached 179.42 on June 3, 2025.
-VPU gained -8.25 points, or -4.82%, in 12 days.
-The chart has formed a Rising Wedge chart pattern.
-The uptrend support line (178.57) is broken.
-A broken support is considered to be a long-term bearish signal.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a short-term trend.
+Short-term trend: [See VPU short-term trend chart] A short-term downtrend had started on October 16, 2025 at 203.15 and reached 190.93 on November 3, 2025.
+VPU lost 12.22 points, or 6.02%, in 18 days.
+The chart has formed a Falling Channel chart pattern.
+The trend support level is at 188.78 and resistance is at 195.24.
+A Falling Channel represents price movement contained between parallel lower (support) and upper (resistance) trend lines.
+Trading Channeling stocks is one of the most reliable and accurate trading techniques that provide traders with precise entry and exit points as well as stop-losses and take-profit recommendations.
+Use the following link to access a Falling Channel chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Channel pattern in a short-term trend.

 | |